-The FY23 Budget includes additional funding to update the Net Zero Action Plan, which is the City's long-term strategy for improving building energy efficiency, eliminating fossil fuel consumption, and switching to renewable energy sources to meet the City's goal of achieving carbon neutrality by 2050.
+The FY23 Budget includes additional funding to update the Net Zero Action Plan, which is the City's longterm strategy for improving building energy efficiency, eliminating fossil fuel consumption, and switching to renewable energy sources to meet the City's goal of achieving carbon neutrality by 2050.
 In FY23, key activities will include advancement of performance standards for properties covered by the Building Energy Use Disclosure Ordinance, adoption of net zero operating standards and embodied carbon guidelines for new buildings, and a study of a local carbon fund that can enable the large-scale transition in building energy systems needed to achieve Cambridge's climate commitment.

-On-site solar generation continues to be an important part of the City's renewable energy portfolio, providing 6% of all electricity used by municipal buildings in FY22.
+On-site solar generation continues to be an important part of the City's renewable energy portfolio, providing 76% of all electricity used by municipal buildings in FY22.
 Keeping photovoltaic (PV) systems in top operating condition ensures that they generate the maximum amount of energy.
 The FY23 Budget includes additional funds to expand the preventative maintenance program to all on-site City PV systems.

-The Port neighborhood will continue into FY23.
+The multi-phase program to reduce the frequency and extent of flooding and improve infrastructure in The Port neighborhood will continue into FY23.
 The program will rehabilitate existing infrastructure, construct one underground sewer tank and two underground stormwater tanks with more than 1,000,000 gallons of storage, support public art in the neighborhood, and reconstruct the streets and sidewalks with an emphasis on designing streets for all users and supporting the City's commitment to Complete Streets, Vision Zero, and the Urban Forestry Masterplan.
 The Port Working Group is working with the project team to develop street and sidewalk designs and implement the additional stormwater and sewer storage.